verosampedro/verosampedro/README.md

 If I had to define myself with one word...I would probably choose curious! :nerd_face: For as long as I can remember, I have always been passionate about learning new things even if it meant a challenge for me.
 Since I discovered web development, I not only discovered a new world full of things and challenges for me, but also my new passion (without leaving aside my fascination for videogames and movies)! :v:

-### About me: :computer:
+### About me: 🙋

-- 🌱 I’m currently learning HTML, CSS, SASS, JS, Vue, Java...and some more on [Factoría F5 Bootcamp.](https://github.com/FactoriaF5-Asturias)
+- 🌱 I took a Full Stack Web Development + Cloud Computing course thanks to [Factoría F5](https://github.com/FactoriaF5-Asturias) where I was able to get started in the world of programming.
+- 💻 I am currently starting in the technology sector as a Java Developer at Capgemini.

 <div align="left">
     <h3>Current stack (will continue to increase and improve): :round_pushpin:</h3>